 2. Packing List and Uniform Standards (Grooming, Tattoos, etc.).
 All lodging, meals, activities, and transportation costs are covered; Cadets need only bring money to cover cost of personal purchases.
-See the recommended three-day supply packing list.
-Read through different topics for uniform, grooming, and more Army standards.
-Males: you can either be in haircut regulations or be prepared to pay for a haircut.
-Females: read through the Army standard we will help you through the policy once you arrive.
+Click here for recommended three-day supply packing list.
+Click here to read through different topics for uniform, grooming, and more Army standards.
+Males you can either be in haircut regulations or be prepared to pay for a haircut.
+Females read through the Army standard we will help you through the policy once you arrive.

 4. Army Physical Fitness Test (APFT) and Height/Weight Standards:

 a.
 Cadets are required to take the APFT at least twice per year.
 There are three events which are measured: push-ups, sit-ups, and a timed two-mile run.
 Cadets are required to score a minimum of 60 points on a 100-point scale in each event.
 See the Army standards for each event broken down by gender and age.
 If a Cadet does not pass the APFT, they are not thrown out.
 However you must obtain a passing score 12 September 2019 – other Cadets and staff will work with those needing improving so that the progress continues for the next APFT.
 The same is true for height/weight.
 See the table weight; some don’t meet the table weight and must be tape measured.
 As long as you are below the assigned body fat % for your gender and age, you’ll pass.
 These areas can be worked on during the summer, have fun but do exercise regularly and maintain a healthy lifestyle.